-The Board of Directors and Management of China Taisan Technology Group Holdings Limited (the "Company") are committed to maintaining a high standard of corporate governance by complying with the principles and guidelines of the new Code of Corporate Governance 2012 (the "Code") issued by the Corporate Governance Committee.
+The Board of Directors (the "Board") and Management of China Taisan Technology Group Holdings Limited (the "Company") are committed to maintaining a high standard of corporate governance by complying with the principles and guidelines of the new Code of Corporate Governance 2012 (the "Code") issued by the Corporate Governance Committee.
 Good corporate governance is an integral element of a sound corporation as it promotes corporate transparency and protects and enhances shareholders' interest.
-This statement outlines the main corporate governance practices and processes that were in place since the financial year beginning on 1 January 2015.
+This statement outlines the main corporate governance practices and processes that were in place throughout the financial year ended 31 December 2016 ("FY2016").
 Where there are areas which will be implemented and where applicable, we have provided explanations for deviation from the Code.